 If at any time your grade point average falls below a 3.0, you will be formally placed on academic probation until grade deficiencies have been corrected.
 Students must attain a minimum cumulative grade point average of 3.0 (B) at the end of their coursework to continue in the program.
 Exceptions must be reviewed and approved by the director of student services, who will conduct an academic review.
 All students must have a cumulative grade point average of 3.0 to qualify for the MSW degree.

 Academic Progress Evaluation and Review

 Academic Warning and Dismissal of Graduate Students: Advisors and departments take factors other than satisfactory grades and adequate GPAs into consideration in determining a student’s qualifications for an advanced degree.
 A student’s overall academic performance, specific skills and aptitudes, and faculty evaluations will be considered in departmental decisions regarding a student’s continuation in a master’s or doctoral degree program.
-Procedures on disputed academic evaluations are described in SCampus.
+Procedures for disputed academic evaluations are described in the USC Student Handbook.